saas-js/saas-ui/tooling/registry/README.md

   real process boundary through `init`, `add`, `diff`, `update`, and migration against a temporary project and the canonical local registry.
-- `pnpm registry:consumer:packed:acceptance` packs the preset and CLI, installs those tarballs with pnpm offline outside the workspace, runs the built CLI, and type-checks and builds the resulting Next.js consumer.
+- `pnpm registry:consumer:packed:acceptance` packs the preset and CLI, installs those tarballs outside the workspace, runs the built CLI without a package manager, and type-checks and builds the resulting Next.js consumer.
 - `pnpm registry:release` compiles and validates the complete public artifact set, then assembles one deterministic release candidate under `.artifacts/registry-release`.
 The candidate contains both JSON catalogs and